 one single visit to a website, including all pages viewed.

-For example, if a user opens your website, visits several different pages and then leaves your website by closing his/her web browser, this is a one session.
+For example, if a user opens your website, visits several different pages, and then leaves your website by closing his/her web browser, this is one session.

 Google Analytics sets sessions to expire after 30 minutes of inactivity.
 But the session length can be modified in the Google Analytics Admin panel by modifying the session cookie expiration time from anywhere between one minute to four hours.

 Session: a group of interactions that take place on your website within a given time frame.

 In simple words, the “Page View” metric refers to the total number of single viewings of a specific page.

 A single view is recorded every time when the page is loaded in the user’s browser within a single session.
 This means that every time when the user refreshes or returns to the page, Google Analytics records a new page view.
 If a user visits the same page multiple times within a single session, each viewing of the page will add to its page view count.